sarahhlivingston/Multivariate_TxS_Anemone/README.md

 Finally, the columns `day` and `plate` are variables specific to the RMR measures.
 As the names suggest, these variables refer to the day that the experiment was run on and the plate ID of the microplate used.

-## Next steps:
+## Analysis:
-The plan is to build a multivariate mixed model:
-  - AT, AS, TT are fixed effects
-  - genotype is the random effect
-  - RMR, CS, ATPases, PCC, TBARS are the response variables

-(question) PCC and TBARS are only measured at their acclimation temperatures, therefore, they have different entries per level for test temperatures than RMR, CS, and ATPases.
-The plan is to include them in the main multivariate mixed model.
-However, it is not unreasonable to analyze it separately in case that doesn't work out.
-These are _damage_ markers, versus RMR/CS/ATPases that are stress _response_ markers.
+The data was analysed using a multivariate mixed model.
+Further details are included in the project report, found as "BIO-708_report.pdf"

 ## Reproducibility
-The multivariate model containing RMR, CS and ATPase and the oxidative damage models are both located in the `\Models` folder.
+The multivariate model containing RMR, CS and ATPase ("Multivariate_model.R") and the oxidative damage models ("ROS_damage_mlm.R") are both located in the `\Models` folder.
 The dataset used for these models is the `TxS_final.csv` within the `\Data` folder.